smasherprog/EqTool/README.md

 <h4>TO DO List EQTool</h4>
 <ul>
- <li>Show Tracking cicle around the player to show what is in range of track.</li>
  <li>Add code to show MOB hits per second.</li>
  <li>Port application to be cross platform(mac, win, linux).</li>
  <li>Add Ability to bind a hotkey to toggle a window open/close.</li>